TarodBOFH/tarodbofh.github.io/_posts/2018-09-28-JUnit-5-unit-testing-with-Kotlin.md

 I prefer the built in `cleantTest` task.

-{% include figure
-  image_path="/assets/images/JUnit-5-unit-testing-with-Kotlin/1*p2nPxZvpyV8sI6Ynh6V6EA.png"
-  alt="Image showing the result of running parameterized tests on junit jupiter inside IntelliJ" caption="Parameterized tests display nice in IDEs" %}

-On console or standard output, the now [deprecated plugin for JUnit](https://junit.org/junit5/docs/current/user-guide/#running-tests-build-gradle) displayed the test results in a tree, but with gradle’s native implementation we get only a `BUILD SUCCESSFUL in {$time}s`.
+On a console or standard output, the now [deprecated plugin for JUnit](https://junit.org/junit5/docs/current/user-guide/#running-tests-build-gradle) displayed the test results in a tree, but with gradle’s native implementation we get only a `BUILD SUCCESSFUL in {$time}s`.

 To see the summary we have added the `afterSuite` [TestListener](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/testing/TestListener.html) to the `test` closure as an example above.

 The output has a nice summary:

 ```
 Testing started at 16:56 ...